auth0/docs/articles/api-auth/user-consent.md

 ### Customizing the consent dialog

-As of today the consent dialog UI cannot be customized or set to a custom domain.
+The consent dialog UI cannot be customized or set to a custom domain.
-We plan to implement this in future releases.